CesarFSJunior/CesarFSJunior/README.md

  📚 I am a fifht period computer science student

- 💼 Actualy i am a intern at Vivo (Telefônica Brasil) action on a Mis team on Fraud Analysis and Prevention
+ 💼 Actually i am a intern at Vivo (Telefônica Brasil) working on a Mis team on Fraud Analysis and Prevention

 ``` js
  const Me = {